jeffpar/pcjs.v1/devices/ti57/rom/README.md

 and that the other four address bits, A7-A10, select a column from each of those 13 16-bit groups.

-Examination of the 3328-byte [Raw ROM](ti57raw.bin) revealed that it was a straight-forward byte-by-byte transcription of the visible bits in the [ROM Array Image](http://seanriddle.com/ti57rombits.jpg), left-to-right and top-to-bottom.
+Examination of the 3328-byte [Raw ROM](ti57raw.bin) revealed that it was a straight-forward byte-by-byte transcription of the visible bits in the [ROM Array Photo](http://seanriddle.com/ti57rombits.jpg), left-to-right and top-to-bottom.

-Since the Raw ROM dump is the starting point for creating any original ROM listing, I wanted to make absolutely sure it was accurate, so I decided to make my own "[transcript](ti57rawbits.txt)" of the data in the image.
+Since the Raw ROM dump is the starting point for creating any original ROM listing, I wanted to make absolutely sure it was accurate, so I decided to make my own "[transcript](ti57rawbits.txt)" of the data in the photo.
 Then I wrote a [script](txt2raw.js) to convert that text file to a binary file:

 	node txt2raw.js ti57rawbits.txt myraw.bin